code36u4r60/code36u4r60/README.md

 I am currently completing training in Node.js and React at Rocketseat.

 Academically, my short-term goal is to finish:
-- Master in Electrical and Computing Engineering, specialization in Telematics
+- Master's Degree in Electrical and Computing Engineering, specialization in Telematics
-- Master in Informatics Engineering and Web Technology.
+- Master's Degree in Informatics Engineering and Web Technology.

 Professionally, my closest goal is to evolve as a web developer.